QingFengTechnology/ImpostorDocs/docs/Server/ServerConfiguration.md

 | **ListenIp**   | `0.0.0.0`   | The network interface to listen on.
 If you do not know what to put here, use `0.0.0.0`.
 Since 1.2.2 it is also possible to use hostnames instead of IPv4 addresses, these must resolve to a valid IPv4 address.                                                                                                                                                                                        |
 | **ListenPort** | `22023`     | The listen port of the server, usually `22023`.
 For port forwarding purposes: this is an UDP port                                                                                                                                                                                                                                                                                                                                                       |

-### HttpServer
+### HTTP Server

-Impostor has an Http Server that is used by recent versions of Among Us to connect to.
-See [the Http Server page](Http-server.md) for more details on how to set this up.
+Impostor has an Http Server that is used by recent versions of Among Us to connect to.\
+See [the HTTP Server page](HTTPServer) for more details on how to set this up.

 | Key            | Default   | Description                                                                                                                                                                |
 |----------------|-----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|